WebDevBootcamp/course-content/module4/using_jquery.md

 jQuery is written in JavaScript, so of course you can do everything it does using native methods.
 However, there are a great number of browser limitations, inconsistancies, bugs, etc. that are handled automatically by jQuery and without it you would be forced to handle these issues yourself.

+Some of the main features are:

+* Powerful DOM selection, traversal, and manipulation capabilities.
+* Simplified usage of built-in browser events, along with the ability to define your own
+* Common animations and transitions for elements
+* Improved AJAX support over raw JavaScript capabilities
+* Wide list of jQuery plug-ins to provide additional capabilities
+* Several useful utilities, along with helpful capabilities for dealing with multiple browsers

 ## Including jQuery